vladikoff/chromeos-apk/archon.md

 ## Instructions

+**Warning: The custom runtime will replace the official runtime component.
+To go back to the official runtime you will need to uninstall the custom one and reinstall the official one.**

 Tested on OS X, Windows and Ubuntu.
 You must have Chrome 37+ installed.
 (If it doesn't work try Chrome Canary).

 - Make sure you have `chromeos-apk@2.0.0` or higher.
 (Update using `npm install -g chromeos-apk@latest`)